turingschool/front-end-curriculum/projects/palette-picker.md

 I really like the subtle drop-shadows on these [notifications](https://dribbble.com/shots/1467222-Notifications), and the way the notification icons vary slightly in color by being slightly lighter than the rest of the background.
 I will incorporate these types of drop-shadows on elements in my project and play with this particular use of color.

+In your project submission, you will link to _your wireframes and to your design inspiration(s)_.

 ## Specifications

 Your application should have the following functionality.
 A user should be able to: